SaiChrisZHANG/multe-R/README.md

 The R version of Multiple Treatment Effects regression with saturated group control, as in [Goldsmith-Pinkham, P., Hull, P., &amp; Kolesár, M. (2022)](https://www.nber.org/papers/w30108).

-See vignette [multeR](multeR/doc/MulteR.pdf) for description of the package (available through `vignette("multeR")` once package is installed), and the package manual for documentation of the package functions.
+See vignette [multeR](multeR/doc/MulteR.pdf) for description of the package (available through `browseVignettes("multeR")` once package is installed), and the package manual for documentation of the package functions.

 The author of this package acknowledge the support.